aptech/docs/docs/cmlmt/cmlmt-ug-special-features.rst

 Hypothesis Testing for Constrained Models
 ------------------------------------------
 Ordinary statistical inference is not correct for models with bounded parameters.
 This includes bootstrapping and profile likelihoods.
-The conscore function in the **GAUSS Run-Time Library** can be used that computes a test statistic and its probability for the hypotheses :math:`H_0 : \Psi = 0` against :math:`H_1: G(\Psi) \geq 0, \Psi \neq 0` where :math:`G(\Psi)` is a general function of the parameters and is a subset of the parameters.
+The :func:`conscore` function in the **GAUSS Run-Time Library** can be used that computes a test statistic and its probability for the hypotheses :math:`H_0 : \Psi = 0` against :math:`H_1: G(\Psi) \geq 0, \Psi \neq 0` where :math:`G(\Psi)` is a general function of the parameters and is a subset of the parameters.

 A special procedure is included in **CMLMT** that computes a test statistic and its probability for the hypotheses :math:`H_0 : \Psi` against :math:`H_1 : G(\Psi) \geq 0, \Psi \neq 0` where :math:`G(\Psi)` is a general function of the parameters and :math:`\Psi` is a subset of the parameters.